awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-tags.md

 # Tags for your Network Load Balancer<a name="load-balancer-tags"></a>

-Tags help you to categorize your load balancers in different ways, for example, by purpose, owner, or environment\.
+Tags help you to categorize your load balancers in different ways\.
+For example, you can tag a resource by purpose, owner, or environment\.

 You can add multiple tags to each load balancer\.
 If you add a tag with a key that is already associated with the load balancer, it updates the value of that tag\.